 Elaboration involves connecting new information to pre-existing knowledge.
-Anderson (1983, p.285) made the following claim about elaboration: "One of the most potent manipulations that can be performed in terms of increasing a subject's memory for material is to have the subject elaborate the to-be-remembered material."
-Postman on (1976.28) defined elaboration p. most parsimoniously as "additions to nominal input", and Hirshman (2001, p.
-4369) provided an elaboration intended!), definition this (pun defining on elaboration as "A conscious, intentional process that associates to-be-remembered information with other information in memory."
+Anderson (1983, p.285) made the following claim about elaboration: "One of the potent manipulations that be most can performed in terms of increasing а subject's memory for material is to have the subject elaborate material." the to-be-remembered Postman on (1976.defined elaboration 28) most p. parsimoniously as "additions to nominal input", and Hirshman (2001, p.
+4369) provided an elaboration definition (pun intended!), on this definina elaboration as "A conscious, intentional process that associates to-be-remembered information with other information in memory."
 However, in practice, elaboration could mean many different things.
 The common thread in all the definitions is that elaboration involves adding features to an existing memory.